emqx/emqx-docs/en_US/data-integration/data-bridge-azure-event-hub.md

 :::
 {% endemqxce %}

 [Azure Event Hubs](https://azure.microsoft.com/en-us/products/event-hubs) is a real-time managed event streaming platform for data ingestion.
 EMQX's integration with Azure Event Hub offers users dependable data transport and processing capabilities in high-throughput situations.
-Azure Event Hubs 可作为 EMQX 与 Azure 丰富的云服务应用之间的数据通道，将物联网数据集成到 Azure Blob Storage、Azure Stream Analytics 以及部署在 Azure 虚拟机上的各类应用和服务当中。
+Azure Event Hubs can serve as a data channel between EMQX and Azure's rich cloud service applications, integrating IoT data into Azure Blob Storage, Azure Stream Analytics, and various applications and services deployed on Azure virtual machines.
+Currently, EMQX supports Azure Event Hub integration through SASL/PLAIN authentication and endpoints compatible with the Apache Kafka protocol.

 This page provides a comprehensive introduction to the data integration between EMQX and Azure Event Hubs with practical instructions on creating and validating the data integration.